Comrade-rn/E2C-Arduino-Intro/DigitalIO.md

 `Serial.println(btnState);`

-Your code so far should look like this: [1-1-1-read_pushbutton_input](examples/_1-1-1-read_pushbutton_input/_1-1-1-read_pushbutton_input.ino)

 Now compile the code and upload it to the Arduino.
-Open the _Serial monitor_ in the _tools_ menu.
+Open the [_Serial monitor_](https://www.arduino.cc/en/Guide/Environment#toc12) in the _tools_ menu.
 Press and release the button and look at the results in the serial monitor.
 A zero corresponds to a _low_ digital level (ground) and a one corresponds to a _high_ digital level (5V logic level).

 What happens?